aryansoni1108/popularmoviesstage2/README.md

 # popularmoviesstage2
-Stage 2 for udacity nanodegree android developer track Add API key of  TMDB website to get favourite movies
+Stage 2 for udacity nanodegree android developer track Add API key of  TMDB website to get favourite movies.
+Used Viewmodel, LiveData and Executors
+Libraries used:
+GSON
+Volley
+Butterknife
+Room